Everything has a cycle

 Meanwhile, let us not forget those foods that our native agriculturists have put on our plates.

 Peanuts were developed in South America over 700 years ago.

 Pineapple is a most refreshing fruit and is related to another variety that is little known, but still used by native peoples today.

 Cassava is the third-largest source of food carbohydrates in the tropics.
 It is a major staple in the developing world and provides a basic diet for around 502 million people

-Chili peppers which have been growing in the Americans since we can remember are still cultivated for their culinary, and medicinal benefits.
+Chili peppers which have been growing in the Americas since we can remember are still cultivated for their culinary, and medicinal benefits.

 Cocoa from which chocolate is made was used by native people when Europeans arrived in The Americas.
 Mayan and Aztecs peoples have always regarded the cocoa with high esteem and grew the crop for their own uses.

 Maize or corn is a staple for a lot of families in the Americas today.
 Thankfully the first Americans developed a great variety many centuries ago.